 If you’re introducing a female to a new male make sure the male has been neutered, and that you know exactly when.
 This will allow you to wait for the ‘cool off’ period to finish before introducing them.

 For more information on neutering check out our rabbit neutering infographic!

-Consider Spraying The Female
+Consider Spaying The Female

 We share the RSPCA view that you should alter both your male and female rabbit if putting them together.
-The risks of reproductive cancers, faced by female rabbits such as ovarian and uterine cancer are almost removed entirely when sprayed.
+The risks of reproductive cancers, faced by female rabbits such as ovarian and uterine cancer are almost removed entirely when spayed.

 Another factor to consider is aggression between your rabbits.
 Neutered rabbits tend to be less aggressive, and have often lost that territorial instinct.
 So, when the time comes to introduce your rabbit to its new friend, it’s a lot more likely they’re going to get on.
 Introducing two neutered rabbits means they can spend less time arguing over which toy belongs to who and can get off on the right foot.

 Neutering and Spaying Will Make Them Better Companions